-Fun Fact: The Big Buddha can be seen from far away beaches like Kata and Karon because of its height and location — he becomes a silent guardian visible even from very low beneath on a clear day.
+Fun Fact: The Big Buddha can be seen from faraway beaches like Kata and Karon because of its height and location — he becomes a silent guardian visible even from very low beneath on a clear day.

 Seasonal Tip: For the most enjoyable visit, choose either early morning (around 7 AM–9 AM) or late afternoon (4 PM–sunset).
-The light will be softer for pictures, the temperatures cooler, and you can enjoy the great views without the uncomfortable heat of midday sun.
+The light will be softer for pictures, the temperatures cooler, and you can enjoy the great views without the uncomfortable heat of the midday sun.
 In addition, the dry season (November–April) is the most pleasant for clear skies and visiting the area.

 Time / Period | Why It Works |

-| Early Morning (06:00–09:00) | Cooler temperatures, fewer crowds, peaceful atmosphere |
+| Early Morning (06:00–09:00) | Cooler temperatures, fewer crowds, and a peaceful atmosphere |

-| Late Afternoon / Sunset (16:00–18:30) | Golden light hits white marble, ideal for photos |
+| Late Afternoon / Sunset (4:00–6:30) | Golden light hits white marble, which is ideal for photos |

 | Dry Season — November to April | Clear skies, calm weather, best visibility |

-| Avoid Midday (12:00–15:00) | Hot sun, strong heat at the hilltop — less comfortable |
+| Avoid Midday (12:00–3:00) | Hot sun, strong heat at the hilltop—less comfortable |

 08:30 AM — Depart from your hotel (Patong/Kata/Karon)

-10:00 AM — Enjoy panoramic views, take photos, ring bells, relax
+10:00 AM—Enjoy panoramic views, take photos, ring bells, relax

-10:45 AM — Visit small shrines, temple complex, souvenir stalls
+10:45 AM—Visit small shrines, temple complex, souvenir stalls

 No entry has always been free.
 Donations are welcome but optional.